learn-co-curriculum/linkedin-for-research-and-networking/README.md

 - Search by:
  * Keyword (a skill or field they are in)
  * Job Title
-    - Look for your potential hiring manager by typing in things like “Technical Director” or “Lead Developer” or “VP of Technology”
+    - Look for your potential hiring manager by typing in things like “Director” or “Lead” or “VP of (Engineering, Data Science, Design, etc.)”
     - You can also search specifically for recruiters.
 Type “recruiter”, “talent acquisition” or “tech recruiter” to find people working internally on the recruiting team at a company.
  * If there is a specific company you’re interested in, you can search that as well in the “Company” field.
  * Location.
 Refine your results by location using your zip code.